John Mallee

-John Daniel Mallee (pronounced "MAY lee"; born May 5, 1969) is an American professional baseball coach, and former Minor League Baseball (MiLB) player.
-He is current the hitting coach for the Iowa Cubs of Minor League Baseball (MiLB).
-As a MiLB player, Mallee was a shortstop and second baseman.
+John Daniel Mallee (pronounced "MAY lee"; born May 5, 1969) is an American professional baseball coach and former player.
+He is the current assistant hitting coach for the Chicago Cubs of Major League Baseball (MLB).
+As a minor league player, Mallee was a shortstop and second baseman.
 He has previously been the hitting coach of the Florida Marlins, Houston Astros, Chicago Cubs, and Philadelphia Phillies.

-Early and personal life
+Early life

 Mallee was born in Chicago, Illinois.
 He attended Chicago State University and the University of Illinois at Chicago, where he majored in kinesiology.